Welcome to Wealthcommon Currency Central

 standards which results in more forwarded money being created.
 A bubble occurs where

-speculators borrow to sell ever rising demand assets.
-After too much sloppy leverage there is a series of defaults
+speculators borrow in order to buy and then sell seemingly ever rising demand assets.
+Eventually there is a correction where too many

 that triggers a credit crunch.
 Businesses stagger and cannot borrow to

-where commodities and asset prices fall as inventories build up while
+where commodities and asset prices fall as some inventories build up while

-consumers cannot borrow further to spend and with job losses on the increase.
+consumers cannot borrow further to spend.
+Job losses or lower wages spread through the workforce.
 As the pain progresses, a panic of

-bailouts and stimulus is enacted by government.
+bailouts and stimulus is enacted by government to spur growth.
 Down the road this results in price inflation as

 liquidity soaks into the system.
 Now to fund the government intervention there must

 be either higher taxation or government borrowing.
-Overall, as the cycle progresses
+Overall, as the cycles progress

-the system cannibalizes itself as more money is produced, more debt accrues, mania ensues, assets liquify, financials get bailed out,
+the system cannibalizes itself where more money is produced, more debt accrues, mania ensues, assets liquify, financials get bailed out,

 government grows and dollar value falls while job markets and living standards

 drop further.
-The order of these events can vary greatly, but heavy debts, growing government
+The order of these events can vary greatly perhaps with embedded counter rallies and subsequent corrections but heavy debts, growing government

-and a falling dollar are the endgame symptoms for the money system.
+and a falling dollar are the long-term endgame symptoms for the monetary system.

 When creditors really pull out and money production halts there is